MatthewGoff/CSC-245-Final-Project/README.md

 ## Dev Notes
 - Pycharm will claim that it can't find modules even if it runs.
 To resolve this right click on src folder>"Mark Directory As">"Sources Root"
-- Uncomment the import statement in main_game and then run it to see the battle demo.
+- Change prompt in campaign from campaign_start to input_example w/ same parameters to see an example of text input

 ### Known bugs
 - Can't slide on walls when pressing two direction keys